openblockchains/austrian-blockchain-whitepapers/README.md

 > -- David Gerard (Attack of the 50 Foot Blockchain / ICOs: Magic Beans and Bubble Machines)

 Buyer beware!
 If it sounds too good to be true, - surprise, surprise - it is.
-Bullshit (BS) Example - [Early Investors are making 50 000% returns on ICOs](https://hackernoon.com/investors-are-making-50-000-returns-on-icos-32432bc741d1) by Coin and Crypto.
+The Future is Bright!
+Free Easy Money Bullshit (BS) Example - [Early Investors are making 50 000% returns on ICOs](https://hackernoon.com/investors-are-making-50-000-returns-on-icos-32432bc741d1) by Coin and Crypto.

 > Early investment is paying off big time
 >